-In this art workshop we will consider using colour as a means for expression.
-We will learn about the colour spectrum and how to mix paints to produce new colours.
+In this workshop we learn about the colour spectrum and how to mix paints to produce new colours.
+Then we practice using colour as a means of expression.

 Come along and discover the joy of paint.

-No previous art experience is needed.
+No previous art experience needed.